Skip to content

 Lila: The diagram helps visualize it—like a network of connected nodes instead of one big server.
 But for someone just starting, how do basic Web3 tools ensure safety amid these Meta changes?
 I’m thinking about wallet safety and avoiding scams, especially with reports of Meta making scam ads harder to find.

 Jon: Spot on.
 Let’s use metaphors to onboard this.
 Your Web3 wallet is like a digital backpack you carry across virtual worlds—it’s yours, not controlled by any platform.
 Unlike Meta’s ecosystem, where policy shifts (as per Business Insider’s 2025 overview of internal clashes) can expose users to more risks, Web3 emphasizes ownership.
 For safety, always verify transactions—like checking a backpack’s locks before traveling.
-Basic concepts include NFTs as digital deeds proving ownership of virtual assets, reducing reliance on centralized moderators.
+Basic concepts include as digital deeds proving ownership of virtual assets, reducing reliance on centralized moderators.
 Real-world meaning?
 In the Metaverse, this means you control your avatar, land, or creations without fear of sudden policy bans, as critiqued in GLAAD’s June 2025 report on increased harmful content post-Meta rollbacks.

 Lila: Okay, that ELI5 approach clicks—it’s encouraging to think of Web3 as empowering users.
 But let’s evolve from Web2 to Web3: how does decentralization specifically improve on issues like the ones in Meta’s moderation overhaul, where misinformation might spike, according to Sustainalytics’ March 2025 analysis?